olubiyiontheweb/tictactoe/README.md

 # tictactoe
-TicTacToe game with pure Javascript
+TicTacToe game with vanilla Javascript

 Visit the link below to play